johnvenkiah/CI_PP3_John_Venkiah/README.md

-### Patient user story 4.
-I would like to be alerted if my choice is invalid anywhere in the application, and get a chance to try again
+### User story 4.

+**"I would like to be alerted if my choice is invalid anywhere in the application, and get a chance to try again"**
 ___

 **Covered by feature 1: The Patient Booking System**